-Planning Officers are available to during office hours to provide information on planning applications, either by telephone or in person at Council Offices in Rochford.
+Planning Officers are available during office hours to provide information on planning applications, either by telephone or in person at Council Offices in Rochford.
+Queries can also be submitted by email at any time, although responses can only be made during office hours.